"You ever get mistaken for gay?"

 If you’re asking, don’t you already have your answer?

-So I was like, “Are you gonna buy me a drink?”
+So I said, “Are you gonna buy me a drink?”
 Let’s get this thing started, you know?
 [And then we made love to each other.]

 What a weird question though.
-You wouldn’t ask that if it weren’t true for at least you, you know?
+You wouldn’t ask that if you didn’t think it, right?
 Like no one ever says, “Hey, anyone ever tell you you look like Heather Locklear?
 Because you don’t.
 Like at all.
 I was just curious, if ever in your life, someone was out of their mind enough to have asked you that.”

-We don’t do that with complimentary things.
+We don’t do that with complimentary things—although I took this guy’s question as a compliment.
 Whenever we’re about to ask if someone’s ever been told they look like so and so, it’s never a good comparison.

 “Hey, you ever get mistaken for Mother Theresa?”